equinix-labs/equinix-labs/glossary.md

 * Requirements: If a project requires API tokens, link to the token creation instructions.
 In general, cut out the need for users to seek supplementary information seeking without repeating instructions.
 Make sure to indicate the widest tested range of versions for required software and libraries.
 * Installation Instructions: Make sure to provide instructions for Mac, Linux, Windows when available.
 Try to cover both sides in split ecosystems: Python2/Python3, Helm2/Helm3, Bundler/Gem, for example.
 * Usage: Cover the most basic usage and common use-cases.
 Refer to the documentation for more details.
 If the project is new and no formal documentation exists, all options should be presented.
 Once documentation exists, to avoid duplication, replace detailed usage sections with references to the documentation.
-* Support expectations: Is this an experimental or maintained project.
-Include our standard definition and terms for the given state.
 * Limitations: Is ARM supported?
 What Equinix Metal features or service flags are required?
 Are these features available in all regions?
 The following features are not available in all facilities, for example storage, global ipv4, backend transfer.

 ## RELEASE.md